 Prior to selecting programs, admissions teams and higher education marketers can provide prospective students with accurate salary, job growth and job security information that may help them make informed decisions.
 The more up-to-date, specific, regional and national data they have on their possible majors, the more likely they may be to make informed choices that could improve their ROI after graduation.

 As you create compelling marketing copy and deliver valuable ROI detail to prospective students, it is important to avoid salary and outcome insights that could be construed as promissory.
 Cite sources, steer clear of guarantees and you’ll avoid potential compliance issues and concerns.
 A marketing and admissions strategy with pertinent, compelling and accurate data can help prospective students make informed decisions.

-Learn more about DMS Education, an industry leader in matching schools with students who enroll and graduate.
-Using an extensive portfolio of owned-and-operated, education-focused properties and a diversified, multi-channel media mix, DMS Education provides predictable, scalable reliable education marketing to a long list of traditional and for-profit colleges, trade schools, community colleges, boot camps, continuing education providers, OPMs and agencies.
+Digital Media Solutions (DMS) is an industry leader in matching schools with students who enroll and graduate.
+Using an extensive portfolio of owned-and-operated, education-focused properties and a diversified, multi-channel media mix, DMS provides predictable, scalable reliable education marketing to a long list of traditional and for-profit colleges, trade schools, community colleges, boot camps, continuing education providers, OPMs and agencies.